-According to the Tennessee Board of Regents' Policy 4:01:03:00 of Payment of Fees and Enrollment of Students, if any student pays his/ her fees by a check that is later returned for insufficient funds, the student will be considered enrolled and will be assessed the applicable returned check fee and late registration fee.
-When the Business Office receives a returned check, the student will be notified through one certified letter.
-The student will be denied grade reports, transcripts and future registration privileges including schedule changes until such dishonored check is redeemed.
+According to the Tennessee Board of Regents' Policy of Payment of Fees and Enrollment of Students 4:01:03:00, if a student pays his/her tuition in full or the first installment payment by a check that is later returned for insufficient funds (NSF), the student will be withdrawn from classes.
+When Business Services receives a returned check for any other payment, the student will be notified through one certified letter and charged a \$30 fine for the returned check.
+The student will be denied grade reports, transcripts and future registration privileges including schedule changes until the dishonored check is redeemed.

 There is a \$30 fine charged for all returned checks.
-Returned checks must be cleared in the Business Office with cash, cashier's check, money order or credit card (Visa, MasterCard ,Discover, or American Express).
+Returned checks must be cleared in Business Services with cash, cashier's check, money order or credit card (Visa, MasterCard, Discover, or American Express).
 All fines, as with any debt to the college, must be paid before re-enrolling for future semesters.
 Students whose checks repeatedly are returned may be requested to pay all future financial obligations with cash.